Scarecrow Festival 2025

 Dr Weller can be seen standing outside the new doors after the service had ended.
 Charlie is also visible just to the right of Dr Weller's hand.

-Porch Apex Stone is replaced...
+Work in progress on the repair The repaired apex Porch Apex Stone is replaced...

 Some of the proceeds from Pattingham Scarecrow Festival 2017 have been used to replace the Apex Stone over the porch.